Heat Maps

-The heatmaps module mutates a SceneModel in place to display a per-vertex scalar field (elevation, temperature, FEA stress, daylight irradiance, anything indexable per vertex) as a coloured heat map on every triangle-bearing geometry.
+The heatmaps module mutates a SceneModel in place to display a per-vertex scalar field (elevation, temperature, FEA stress, daylight irradiance, or another per-vertex value) as a coloured heat map on triangle-bearing geometry.
 Two entry points:

-• applyHeatMapMaterials — bulk: walk a SceneModel, paint each geometry's heat-map texture, swap in heat-map materials on every mesh.
+• applyHeatMapMaterials — walks a SceneModel, paints each geometry's heat-map texture, and swaps heat-map materials onto meshes.

-• paintHeatMapPoint — per-brush: draw a single radial brush of texels onto one mesh's already-painted heat-map texture, given a world-space point.
+• paintHeatMapPoint — draws one radial brush of texels onto an already-painted mesh texture from a world-space point.

 %%{init:{"theme":"dark"}}%% classDiagram direction LR class applyHeatMapMaterials { +(params) SDKResult~void~ } class paintHeatMapPoint { +(params) SDKResult~PaintHeatMapPointResult~ } class ApplyHeatMapMaterialsParams { +sceneModel : SceneModel +scalars? : (geom) =&gt; ArrayLike~number~ +range? : Vec2 | "perGeometry" +textureSize? : number +ramp? : HeatMapStop[] +roughness? / metallic? +backgroundColor? : Vec3 +grid? : boolean | HeatMapGridOptions +preserveExistingUvs? : boolean +transparentOpacityFloor? : number } class PaintHeatMapPointParams { +sceneMesh : SceneMesh +worldPos : Vec3 +color : Vec3 +radius? : number +opacity? : number +falloff? : number +worldUp? : Vec3 } class PaintHeatMapPointResult { +texture : SceneTexture +centerTexel : Vec2 +bounds : Vec4 } class SceneModel { <<scene>> } class SceneMesh { <<scene>> } class SceneTexture { <<scene>> } class paintHeatMap { <<procgen>> } applyHeatMapMaterials ..> ApplyHeatMapMaterialsParams : reads applyHeatMapMaterials ..> SceneModel : mutates in place applyHeatMapMaterials ..> paintHeatMap : bakes textures paintHeatMapPoint ..> PaintHeatMapPointParams : reads paintHeatMapPoint ..> SceneMesh : reads world-up axis paintHeatMapPoint ..> PaintHeatMapPointResult : returns paintHeatMapPoint ..> SceneTexture : mutates imageData